When we speak mind to mind, telepathically, dialogue will be in italics.

 Manolo grins, "We are honored to have the garden as part of your instruction."

 Janah goes off to administrate, I chat with David Li for a bit, then head to Tan's hut for qi meditation.
 (Qi is my spelling for chi, pronounced chee, energy or life force.)
 Master Tan trained Janah in advanced qi.
 Trained is the wrong word.
 Janah was already advanced, he transmitted his qi skills to her over two years.
 It is a difficult dangerous process and Janah fell ill along the way.
 Shadows train in advanced qi, the difference is many are not temperamentally suited in the first place, others take on too much too soon and the mind is broken.
-If it doesn't kill them, they become a kind of psychopath plus, they can take a mind, bend it to their will.
+If it doesn't kill them, they become a kind of hyper-psycho, they can take a mind, bend it to their will.
 If you encounter one, he can take your money, you will give it to him (or her) you will offer up your child, you will kill yourself if he commands it.
 There is no redemption for a Shadow, sending them to jail, if anyone can actually get them there, will only result in more death.
 They will sooner rather than later simply walk out of prison and no one will stop them, in fact, the guards will open the doors.
-We are required to delete them when we find them, Shaolin have died in the attempt.
+When we come across one we are required to delete them, Shaolin have died in the attempt.

 Master Tan returned to the void years ago, but his spirit inhabits the hut he lived in, it's our favorite place for qi meditation.
 I settle in for an hour, then a second, I am absorbing energy which circulates through my body and blood.
 It is this meditation we believe to be partly responsible for our vitality, that we do not age.
 Genetic mutation does the rest.
 Our family are GMOs, they like it.